manutter51/woolybear/README.md

 ### Adding Bulma

-Here's how I added the Bulma CSS framework as a git subproject:
+Here's how I added the Bulma CSS framework as a git sub-module:

 Under the main repository directory, create a `sass` subdirectory, then `cd` into that directory and add Bulma as a git submodule so we can easily update it when/if needed.